Onelki García

-Onelki García (born August 2, 1989) is a Cuban professional baseball pitcher for the Leones de Yucatán of the Mexican League.
-He has played in Major League Baseball (MLB) for the Los Angeles Dodgers and Kansas City Royals, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Hanshin Tigers.
+Onelki García (born August 2, 1989) is a Cuban professional baseball pitcher for the Piratas de Campeche of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Kansas City Royals, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons and Hanshin Tigers.

 Career

 Cuban career and defection

 García began playing in the Cuban National Series at age 18.
 In three seasons for the Guantánamo team he had a 12–12 win–loss record with a 4.73 earned run average (ERA).

 García defected from Cuba in August 2010 with hopes of pursuing a professional baseball career in the United States.
 He was originally declared eligible for the 2011 Major League Baseball Draft but was ruled ineligible due to issues with his residency.
 A year later he was drafted by the Los Angeles Dodgers in the third round of the 2012 Major League Baseball Draft.